Wednesday, 3 July 2019

 What great 'distances' has this shithead traveled?
 He spent 7 years in libraries to produce this dreck.
 Does he have an economic theory of famine?
 Don't be silly.
 The fucker's aim is 'to let the monster out of the box'.
 So, this book is about an evil Jack in the Box from a Steven King novel.
 How fucking puerile!
 Does he really think people reading this will say- 'wow! how sensitive and smart this Bengali, or half Bengali, is?'
 No. They will say, 'High Caste Hindu Bengalis who don't do STEM subjects quickly turn into utter shitheads.
 Not so Muslims or Namasudras or Sylhetis or anybody else who actually works for a living.
 Just 'bhadralok' anglophile tossers in shite Departments of foreign Universities.'

 Consider Mukherjee's invocation of 'ontological meaning'.
 If Famine has any such thing then it is a necessary feature of existence.
 This worthless shithead is, therefore, a Malthusian of the most ignorant type!
 What's more, he's a racist cunt.
 White peeps don't got famines coz they belong to a different species.
-Only some brown people must have famines coz their 'ontological meaning' is they are disgusting beasts.
+Only some brown people must have famines coz their 'ontological meaning' is they have shit for brains.

 The British Raj got rid of Famines as they had gotten rid of Slavery and Suttee and so forth.
 Had Curzon's partition of Bengal been allowed to stand, power would have passed to more sensible people than Sens and Mukherjees and Bengal would have started to grow out of agricultural involution towards manufacturing might.
 But, this didn't happen because of stupid Hindu 'bhadralok' who talked and wrote high falutin' shite.